Lallians/Linkedin-post-scrapper/README.md

 - Ensure posts have been collected (counter > 0)
 - Check browser's download settings
 - Verify popup blockers aren't interfering

+## ⚠️ Disclaimer
+- Use this extension at your own expense.
+I will not be responsible of your usage.
+- I do not plan to support any user of this extension.